IP-CAM/Payment-Extension-for-Moldova-Agroindbank/README.md

  * Method 1 (preferred): via Marketplace > Extensions page of you site administration panel.
  * Method 2: upload extension zip file to Marketplace > Extensions installer page of your site.
- * Method 3 (advanced): extract contents of zip file to your site extensions directory (upload/extension/oc-maib).
- * Method 4 (developper): clone or download extension source code from github, run composer install in the library folder and copy oc-maib folder to upload/extension.
+ * Method 3 (developper): clone or download extension source code from github, run composer install in the library folder, create and upload extension zip file on Extensions installer page.

 BEFORE USAGE